SoufianeAbbad/interactive-tutorials/tutorials/learnshell.org/en/Decision Making.md

     fi

 The expression used by the conditional construct is evaluated to either true or false.
 The expression can be a single string or variable.
-A empty string or a string consisting of spaces or an undefined variable name, are evaluated as false.
+An empty string or a string consisting of spaces or an undefined variable name, are evaluated as false.
 The expression can be a logical combination of comparisons: negation is denoted by !, logical AND (conjunction) is denoted by &&, and logical OR (disjunction) is denoted by ||.
 Conditional expressions should be surrounded by double brackets \[\[ ]].

 ### Types of numeric comparisons